dslunde/CritChat/memory-bank/progress.md

 - **Navigation Integration**: Access from Friends page and Profile page
 - **Search Performance**: Optimized queries with result limits for performance
 - **Empty States**: Proper handling of no results and loading states
+- **Import Standardization**: All imports converted to absolute package imports

 ### ✅ Friends Feature (COMPLETE)
 - **Friend Lists**: Complete friend listing with profile pictures, names, online status, and action buttons